User Accounts Certification for Super Account Administrators (SAA)

 FINRA recommends that every organization perform periodic system access reviews to ensure that individuals have the appropriate level of entitlement required to perform their job responsibilities or remove access if no longer required.
 In addition to this recommendation, FINRA requires SAAs to complete the annual certification if they manage other user(s) and/or administrator accounts.

-SAAs should confirm that enterprise-wide access to FINRA systems adheres to the following best practices:
+SAAs should confirm that enterprise-wide access to systems on the FINRA Entitlement Platform adheres to the following best practices:

 - each individual has a continuing need to access application(s) accessed through the FINRA Entitlement Program on the organization's behalf;

-- each individual is entitled only to the applications and privileges needed to perform current job responsibilities;
+- each individual is entitled only to the applications and roles/privileges needed to perform current job responsibilities;

 - access to sensitive data (e.g., Criminal History Record Information (CHRI), Social Security or tax identification numbers, dates of birth) is only given to those who require it; and